255AM/sonicspot/README.md

 Sonicspot- A name that tune style game using react hooks and spotify api

+try it out: https://sonicspot.herokuapp.com/
+A premium spotify account is required to play.
-try it out: https://sonicspot.herokuapp.com/ Occassionaly Heroku returns an H12 error, requiring a second page load.
-I havent isolated the reason for this yet, as it runs quickly locally.
+Occassionaly Heroku returns an H12 error, requiring a second page load.
+I havent isolated the reason for this yet
-The server refreshes every 24 hours deleting user high scores.

 I created this app as a front end capstone project for NewForce in a 2 week sprint.